DragonsOfDenver/BackUp_FE/README.md

 - 🌱 Next steps for us: Expand our players reward infrastructure (more contrats, more games, more vices => virtures)

-- ⚡ Fun fact **3 of us are brand new to eth denver, and we are from 3 differnt countries**
+- ⚡ Fun fact **3 of us are brand new to eth denver, and we are from 3 different countries**

 <h3 align="left">Connect with us:</h3>
 <p align="left">